Key remapping with keymapper

 It is similar to keyd (which I also recommend you check out if you use only Linux), but keymapper has the added benefit of working cross-platform in Linux, Windows and macOS, allowing you to share one configuration file across many systems.
 It also comes packed with several more features.

 As keymapper isn't available in the official void repositories, it has to be built from source.
-I provide a package template in my void-templates repository to simplify the process; follow the usage instructions to install it, replacing <package-name>
+I provide a package template in my void-templates repository to simplify the process; follow the usage instructions to install it, replacing <package-name> with keymapper.

 Installation